qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 ## Naming Your Keyboard/Project

 All names should be lowercase alphanumeric, and separated by an underscore (`_`), but not begin with one.
 Your directory and your `.h` and `.c` files should have exactly the same name.
-All folders should follow the same format.
+All folders should follow the same format. `test`, `keyboard`, and `all` are reserved by make and are not a valid name for a keyboard.

 ## `readme.md`